SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 Port 9883 is enabled by default.
 It currently supports one-way SSL meaning that only the client validates the server certificate to ensure its identity.
 The client is authenticated by the server via standard username and password credentials.
-To enable port 2883 please contact [product support](/additional-resources/contacting-support/).
+To enable port 2883 please contact [Product support](/additional-resources/contacting-support/).

 ### Topic {#topic}